RaeRachael/Competencies_and_evidence/Week_2.md

 (exciting event - first time I used an exit code.
 For testing that the game exits at a certain point (monster-player in the same location)
 (exciting event - creating error class to handle level changes and so that stairs can be tested)

+#### Friday 22nd May

+goal: to understand how to make a custom error class, and to be about to access the messages in it. <br/>
+plan: look up more examples of custom classes, find documentation of the code for sub classes of StandardError <br/>
+edivence: both the code and the tests run correctly at the same time.